Home

 On the other hand, buying from a company too small to meet the needs of its customers can be risky.
 I've heard from users of other systems who were unable to get support from their vendor when the programmer or support rep went on vacation.
 You also have to question the long-term viability of a company that has only a couple of dozen users, with almost half as many employees, after years in business.

-FAS has a 20-year track record of success.
+FAS has a 34-year track record of success.
 FAS has turned down numerous very attractive offers to sell out to its primary competitors and to go to work for these companies.
 However, FAS believes remaining independent has always served the best interests of its customers and its employees.
-FAS has achieved a critical mass of customers that will sustain the company for at least another 20 years.
-Unlike FAS's primary competitors, the programmers who wrote the original FAS system 20 years ago are still the programmers who write FAS programs today.
+FAS has achieved a critical mass of customers that will sustain the company for many years to come.
+Unlike FAS’s primary competitors, the programmers who wrote the original FAS system 34 years ago are still the programmers who write FAS programs today.
 In fact, they are the owners of FAS.
-Large corporations owned by "hands-off" investors tend not to have the personal vested interest in making certain their customers' needs are being met.
+Large corporations owned by “hands-off” investors tend not to have the personal vested interest in making certain their customers’ needs are being met.
 You are far more concerned about making sure your flowers get to a wedding or funeral on time than a clerk working for a corporate chain store whose headquarters are a thousand miles away.
-Similarly, FAS's owners work closely with FAS's customers to provide a quality product and a high level of customer service.
+Similarly, FAS’s owners work closely with FAS’s customers to provide a quality product and a high level of customer service.

 Does FAS offer a technical support program?